 - 3 large eggs

 - 4 tablespoons unsalted butter, melted and cooled

 Whisk flour blend, sugar, salt, and baking soda together in medium bowl.
 In separate bowl, whisk buttermilk, eggs, and melted butter until combined.
 Whisk buttermilk mixture into flour mixture thoroughly until batter has thickened and no lumps remain, about 1 minute (batter will be thick).

-Bake waffles according to manufacturer's instructions (use about 1/3 cup batter for 7"?inch round iron and generous 3/4 cup for Belgian waffle iron).
+Bake waffles according to manufacturer's instructions (use about 1/3 cup batter for 7" inch round iron and a generous 3/4 cup for Belgian waffle iron).
 Repeat with remaining batter.
 Serve immediately.